 ACC member schools include: Boston College, Clemson University, Duke University, Florida State University, Georgia Tech, NC State University, Syracuse University, University of Louisville, University of Miami, University of North Carolina, University of Notre Dame, University of Pittsburgh, University of Virginia, Virginia Tech and Wake Forest University.

-NC State University undergrads (ONLY) are invited to apply to present their research project at the conference.
-The number of students selected is determined by the host institution and typically ranges between 5-8 students per institution.
+NC State University currently enrolled undergraduates (ONLY) are invited to apply to present their research project at the conference.
+The number of students selected is determined by the host institution and typically ranges between 5-7 students per institution.

-3. Short paragraph describing how attending the ACC MOM is important in obtaining your career goals. (required, online)
+- Short paragraph describing how attending the ACC MOM is important in obtaining your academic and/or career goals

-Selected students will meet with the Director of Undergraduate Research and/or Associate Director of Undergraduate Research during scheduled evening/weekend sessions to prepare for the conference.
+- Selected students will meet with the OUR staff during scheduled evening sessions to prepare for the conference.
 Attendance to these meetings is a requirement for attending the conference.